shripad-agashe/shripad-agashe.github.io/_posts/2015-12-27-Building-on-quicksand.md

 >    **the system availability** = ( 0.99 * 0.99 * 0.99) = 0.97 i.e. **97%**

 ###Product law for parallel systems
-When components of a system are arranged in parallel, then availability of system depends on at least one of the component being available i.e. system is available if any components of the system is available.
+When components of a system are arranged in parallel, then availability of system depends on at least one of the component being available i.e. system is available even if a single component of the system is available.

 It can be expressed as:
 >**R<sub>s</sub> = 1 - P( ( 1 - A<sub>1</sub>) &#x2229; (1 - A<sub>2</sub>) &#x2229;.... &#x2229; (1 - A<sub>n</sub>) )**